brittpinder/ios-reference/swift/error-handling/README.md

     init(age: Int) {
-        assert(age >= 0, "A person's age can't be less than zero.") print("Hello World") // This line is executed only in a Release build

-        self.age = max(0, age)
+        assert(age >= 0, "A person's age can't be less than zero.") self.age = max(0, age)
     }
 }